Danny Meyer wants to bring everyone to the table after a fractious election. Twitter says: Too soon.

 “We do make choices about who we buy from,” he texted.
 “But I’ve never believed it’s our job to check the political affiliation of any of our guests before offering them hospitality.
 It’s a slippery slope to task our team members with making judgments about other people.”

-In 2018, shortly after the Stephanie Wilkinson, the owner of the Red Hen in Lexington, Va., asked then-White House press secretary Sarah Sanders to leave her restaurant, legal experts said that restaurateurs are, for the most part, not obligated to serve all customers who walk in their doors.
+In 2018, shortly after Stephanie Wilkinson, the owner of the Red Hen in Lexington, Va., asked then-White House press secretary Sarah Sanders to leave her restaurant, legal experts said that restaurateurs are, for the most part, not obligated to serve all customers who walk in their doors.
 “Unless you are a member of a protected class, you don’t have rights in a court of law if you are asked to leave a restaurant,” Reginald Shuford, executive director of the American Civil Liberties Union of Pennsylvania, told USA Today then.
 “Your only recourse may be the court of public opinion.”

 D.C. includes “political affiliation” among the 21 protected traits in the District, but it’s been an open question whether policies, such as separating migrant children from their parents at the border, are the same as party affiliation.
 In other words, could restaurateurs in Washington refuse service to, say, Stephen Miller, the architect of Trump’s “zero tolerance” immigration agenda, by claiming they are against his policies, not his party?